blockwrkinc/BlockWRKToken/README.md

 (in this case, the application) to pay gas in Ether and then be reimbursed in WRK.

 Note(s) to auditor:
-- OpenZeppelin contract imports may need to be edited for compiling and testing, depending on location of the directory in relation to node_modules on your local machine.
+- All unit tests passing.
+Development completed as of 1539811966.

 - truffle.js is set for testing with Ganache.

-- Contract constructors may contain test data used during Ropsten deployment, which should be commented out before running tests.
+- Contract constructors may contain test data used during Ropsten deployment, which should be commented out before running tests in Truffle.